Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 * The input $X$ first passes through a quantization operation, labelled Q. This performs the operation described in Equation $(1)$.
 * Our weights $W$ can be quantized offline.
 * The accumulated output of the Matmul has **INT32** dtype.
 This is because multiplication of two signed INT8 values can be represented in INT16.
-Since a matmul involves the addition of several INT16 values, the accumulator must have dtype INT32 to prevent overflow.
+Since a matmul involves the addition of several INT16 values, the accumulator must have dtype INT32 to prevent overflow.[^fn2]
 * The output is passed through a dequantization op, labelled DQ.
 This performs the operation described in Equation $(3)$, and returns in FP16.

 #### I8I8